annabehling/functional_enrichment/README.md

 ```{r}
 source("DAVID_functions.R")
 ```
-These have been tested to work on R version 4.0.3.

 To read in and filter all of the example enrichment tables, applying a *p* value threshold of 0.05, run:
 ```{r}